Questions? We’ve got answers!

 Tips are accepted and appreciated.
 Our guides are adequately compensated, but the difference between a good river trip and a great river trip is frequently the guide.
 If you are inclined to tip your guide, a good reference would be how you tip at a restaurant.

 We do not recommend you bringing anything of value on your rafting trip.
 We rent Go-Pro cameras, or if you have your own we rent helmets with helmet mounts.
 We also offer professional digital photos of your raft trip.
-These digital photos can be purchased individually or as an entire photo package.
+These digital photos are provided free of charge on all Arkansas River trips.

 RESERVATIONS & PAYMENTS